A Challenge for Category Managers

 With the ever-growing impact of Aldi and Lidl, how value and range are viewed by the customer is changing.
 If you carry on doing what you have always done then others will steal your share.

 Use the mass of category data that is available.
-Shape plans that are category/ product/ retailer-specific.
+Shape plans that are category/ product/ retailer-specific, and this will allow you to better manage commodities.
 Invest in the right way, rather than taking a one size fits all approach.
 You never know, those margins may start showing signs of recovery.